$b$-Hurwitz numbers from Whittaker vectors for $\mathcal{W}$-algebras: Introduction

 \subsection{Acknowledgements}

 NKC acknowledges the support of the ERC Starting Grant 948885, and the Royal Society University Research Fellowship.
+This work is part of grant RYC2023-042878-I, funded by MCIN/AEI/10.13039/501100011033 and by the European Social Fund Plus (FSE+).
 This research was funded in whole or in part by {\it Narodowe Centrum Nauki}, grant 2021/42/E/ST1/00162.
-For the purpose of Open Access, the authors has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
+For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
 KO is supported by JSPS KAKENHI Grant number 22KJ0715 and 23K12968.
 We would like to thank the organizers of the program "TR SALENTO 2022", where our collaboration on this project begun.
 We would also like to thank Ga\"etan Borot and Thomas Creutzig for helpful discussions.